-This option allows you to insure up to an additional 10% of your sum insured as a superannuation sum insured to cover statutory employer superannuation contributions made to you.
+This option allows you to insure an amount for superannuation contributions as a superannuation sum insured to cover an amount for employer superannuation contributions made to you by your employer.
+Any salary sacrifice payments or personal concessional contributions you make are not insurable under this option.

-Your superannuation sum insured is subject to a maximum of \$2,000 per month and your combined sum insured and superannuation sum insured will never exceed \$30,000 per month.
+The superannuation sum insured is subject to underwriting and cannot exceed 15% of your regular income at time of application.
+Your combined sum insured and superannuation sum insured will never exceed \$30,000 per month.